Fennel Hudson Author

 Fennel's been my nickname since 1995.
 It stems back to my early career as a gardener on a country estate, when I flavoured some fishing bait with the herb.
 The aroma stuck and so did the name, so it seemed appropriate to use as my pen name.
 It's helped me to separate my day job and writing career, always reminding me of who I am when I sit down at my writing desk.

-During the past forty years, I've written about the natural world, rural life, and countryside pursuits; I've published books, magazines, newspapers, blogs, podcasts, and films; sharing more than two million words with readers.
-I'm proud of this, but I should have spent more time heeding my advice to 'Stop, Unplug, Escape, Enjoy'.
+In 1996 I formed a little publishing company called Fennel's Priory.
+It enabled me to share my writing about the natural world, rural life, and countryside pursuits.
+During the last 30 years I've published books, magazines, newspapers, blogs, podcasts, and films.
+More than two million words shared with my much-loved readers.
+I'm proud of this but I should have found more time to 'Stop, Unplug, Escape, Enjoy'.

 My story

 I was born in Worcestershire, England, in 1974.
 Dad was a schoolteacher and Mom was a housewife whose family had farmed in Shropshire for 300 years.
 In 1976 we moved to a village next to the 6,500-acre Enville Estate in rural Staffordshire.
 Inspired by John Seymour's Self Sufficiency book and TV's The Good Life, we lived a simple and deliberately traditional life.
-Mom loved gardening and nature, Dad was a keen angler, and I was captivated by the local Blists Hill, Black Country, and Acton Scott living museums.
-So I spent most of my time outdoors, gardening, fishing, and exploring the local country estate while dressed like a kid from a Victorian schoolhouse.
+Mom loved gardening and nature, Dad was a keen angler, and I was captivated by the local living museums at Blists Hill, Acton Scott, and the Black Country.
+So I spent most of my time outdoors, gardening, fishing, and exploring the local countryside while dressed like a kid from a Victorian schoolhouse.

 Life was very different back then.
 Wildlife was more prolific and diverse, the seasons were more distinct, electricity wasn't guaranteed and central heating was only for the rich.
 Being cooped up indoors wasn't much fun.
 Life was to be found outdoors.

 I got my first job, aged 11, in 1985.
-'An old head on young shoulders', apparently, which enabled me to work as a gardener on large country gardens.
+'An old head on young shoulders', apparently, which enabled me to work as a gardener for a local country house.
 I was too small to control a lawn mower, so I was handed a scythe and told not to chop my legs off.

 Gardening suited my character well.
 (I'm happiest in my own company and never more so than when I'm outdoors amongst nature.)
 It gave me the space and time to collect my thoughts, which resulted in my first book.
 Called 'Timekeep', it was a nicely bound handwritten thing that I shared with family and friends in 1985.
 It's a precocious tome for an 11-year-old, a time capsule of sorts that captured my thoughts and values for reference by my future self.
 It's kept me grounded for forty years.

-I'd like to say that writing and publishing has paid the bills since 1993.
+I'd like to say that writing and publishing has paid the bills.
 It hasn't.
 Far from it.
 Like most writers, I've had a day job.

-I studied horticulture at college and landscape architecture at university, indulging my love of plants, ecology, and green spaces, then worked in horticulture for a further eight years before moving into environmental and sales consultancy.
+I studied horticulture at college and landscape architecture at university, indulging my love of plants, ecology, design, and green spaces, then worked in horticulture for a further eight years before moving into environmental and sales consultancy.
 I wrote prolifically throughout this time, penning three thousand words each night.
-Most were letters sent to my friends, some where little storybooks, and a great deal were magazine articles that I never submitted.
-(I was always shy and lacking in confidence.)
+Most were letters sent to my friends, some where little storybooks, and a great deal were magazine articles that, due to shyness, I never submitted.

 In 2004, after a bump in life's road, I met Mrs-H-to-Be.
-She discovered the boxes full of my secret writing and insisted that I do something positive with it.
+She discovered my secret writing and insisted that I do something positive with it.
 I decided to share the unpublished articles as letters with my friends and then, in 2012, I published them as magazines that became known as 'Fennel's Journal'.
-The last of them sold out in 2017, so I republished them as books.
-It's for these titles that I'm best known, along with my conservation work for The Wild Carp Trust.
+The last of these sold out in 2017, so I republished them as books.
+It's for these titles that I'm best known, along with my conservation work leading The Wild Carp Trust.

 Fennel